The Trak Starz: Star Studded and side-projects

+The Trak Starz kept working on other projects for Nas, Ludacris, E-40, Chingy and Janet Jackson.

 Release Therapy - present

-2007 proved to be another big year for The Trak Starz earning a Grammy Award for their production on Ludacris' 2006 Release Therapy album.
+In 2007 the Trak Starz earned a Grammy Award for their production on Ludacris' 2006 Release Therapy album.
 Their award for Best Rap Album was achieved for their production on "Do Your Time" featuring Beanie Sigel, C-Murder and the late Pimp C.

-After earning their first Grammy Award, The Trak Starz continued to focus on their label and promoting new artists on their Trak Starz Productions roster, including male rapper, Lil Tek and female R&B singer, Darra Dee.

-They also formed a joint venture with Grind Up/Asylum/Warner Bros.
-Records to release St. Louis’, Ludy.

-In addition, The Trak Starz and their up-and-coming in-house production team, The Bakery (formerly including DJsNeverEndingStory), produced the hit "Pop, Lock, and Drop It” for Jive Records/HiTz Committee recording artist Huey.
+In addition, the Trak Starz produced the hit "Pop, Lock, and Drop It” for Jive Records/HiTz Committee recording artist Huey.

-They are also producing Trak Starz Records recording artist and St. Louis native Tydis' new album, Sensation.

-Currently, they have sold over 20 million records worldwide.